-Catawba County Public Health’s School Health Team seeks to ensure that children in grades K-12 have access to preventive and acute health care.
+Catawba County Public Health’s School Health team ensures that children in grades K-12 have access to preventive and acute health care.
 Routine health care promotes physical, social and emotional growth of children through the early detection, treatment and referral of health problems, illness prevention and anticipatory guidance.

 Healthy children learn better.
 Public Health’s school nurses work to eliminate chronic health conditions as a barrier to achieving school success.
 It is their goal to promote the maximum physical, social, emotional and educational growth of children by competently and consistently managing these conditions at school through cooperation between the school staff, physician, parents, student and school nurse.